akshat10jain/samplelogin/README.md

  1.Install packages: npm install

- 2.Change out the database configuration in by making a new file in the config/database.js
+ 2.Change out the database configuration by making a new file in the config/database.js

 like this